History of Kobe Bryant in Timeline

 In 2008, Kobe Bryant was voted the league MVP and led his team to the 2008 NBA Finals.
 In the 2008 Summer Olympics, Bryant won a gold medal as a member of the U.S. men's basketball team.

-In 2008, Kobe Bryant won a gold medal on the U.S. Olympic team.
+In 2008, Kobe Bryant won a gold medal as part of the U.S. Olympic team.

-In 2008-09, the Lakers earned their second straight trip to the NBA Finals, ultimately defeating the Orlando Magic in five games.
+In 2008, the Lakers earned their second straight trip to the NBA Finals after defeating the Denver Nuggets in the Conference Finals.

-In a 2008 video promoting Nike's Hyperdunk shoes, Bryant appeared to jump over a speeding Aston Martin, a stunt considered fake.
+In a 2008 video promoting Nike's Hyperdunk shoes, Kobe Bryant appeared to jump over a speeding Aston Martin.
+He later came out with the fourth edition of his signature line by Nike, the Zoom Kobe IV.

 Nike Hyperdunk 2017 Low Mens Basketball Trainers 897663 Sneakers Shoes (UK 9.5 US 10.5 EU 44.5, Black Metallic Silver 001)